codehsbooks/apjava/Classes-And-Object-Oriented-Programming/introduction-to-classes-and-objects.md

 ## Object

 Objects are structures that contain a state and behavior.
+Every day objects we commonly use have states and behaviors.
+For example, a car is an object.
+A car has both a state and a behavior.

 ##### State
 The state contains the information about the specific object.

+Thinking back to the car in this case.
+An example of a state, with the car, would be how much fuel it has.

 ##### Behavior
 The behavior is the actions that can be performed on the specific object.

+A car may be able to get its mileage from the remaining fuel.

 ## Classes
 Classes are the templates we use for creating objects.